Kshitijv24/Learning-Unity-Game-Engine/README.md

 - by selecting GameManager C# Script where is our ResetScore() Function exists

 - and choosing ResetScore() Function from that Script

+DATE: 15-01-2022

+- Adding a new Feature of Decreasing Point

+- we are adding a Feature in which we are gonna decrease Player Point if the Player Toches a Bad Candy

+- we added some sprites for bad candies

+- and make them spawn randomly with the good candies

+- we created a function in GameManager script called "DecrementScore"

+public void DecrementScore(){
+  if (!gameOver){
+    score--;
+    scoreText.text = score.ToString();
+  }
+}

+- we created an seprate script for the enemy candies called "EnemeyScript"

+- and we are calling DecrementScore Function from GameManager in EnemeyScript using "instance"

+- EnemeyScript

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class EnemyScript : MonoBehaviour{
+  private void OnTriggerEnter2D(Collider2D collision){
+    if (collision.gameObject.tag == "Player"){
+      GameManager.instance.DecrementScore();
+      Destroy(gameObject);
+    }

+    else if (collision.gameObject.tag == "Boundary"){
+      Destroy(gameObject);
+    }
+  }
+}